 - In a blender add the yogurt, lemon juice, vegetable oil, garlic, and ginger.
 Blend on high until the mixture is smooth.

-- Add the garam masala, paprika, red chili powder, kosher salt, and red food color.
+- Add the garam masala, sweet paprika, Kashmiri chili powder, kosher salt, and red food color.
 Blend on high until the marinade is smooth.

 - Pour the marinade into a large mixing bowl and add the chicken pieces and fold the marinade over the chicken using the rubber spatula.